Lovely City (When Do You Laugh?): Release and reception

 "Lovely City (When Do You Laugh?)" was released as Cat Stevens' sixth single in the UK by Deram Records on 23 February 1968, with "Images of Hell" on the B-side.
 (Note: Catalogue number Deram DM 156.)
-On original promotional copies and various foregin releases, the song is credited simply as "Lovely Cities".
+On original promotional copies and various foreign releases, the song is credited simply as "Lovely Cities".
 The single was the first of his to fail to chart on the Record Retailer chart in the UK, following five straight top-50 hits up until that point.
 As it failed to chart in the UK, Deram did not release the single in the US.
 The single fared the best in Asia and Oceania, where it reached number 8 in Malaysia and number 10 in Singapore.
 In Australia, "Lovely City" reached number number 27 on the 6PR chart in Perth, after which music historian David Kent calculated a retrospective chart position of 100 on the Kent Music Report.
 Although not originally part of New Masters, it was included as a bonus track on the 1989 and 2003 re-issues of the album, as well as the 2001 box set Cat Stevens – In Search of the Centre of the Universe.

 In Disc and Music Echo, journalist Penny Valentine provided the single with a mixed review.
 Although she noted the track to have a "nice tune", her belief was it to still be "overfilled with production and things going on", despite having changed producers.
 She additionally commented that the single did not have lyrics that the audience could identify with.
 Similarly, in a blind date for Melody Maker, singer Andy Fairweather Low voiced a mixed opinion, believing the production and arrangement to be "beautiful", despite commenting dislike for the track's fuzz guitar, labelling "not one of his best".
 The magazine's own critic Chris Welch identified the track as lacking hit potential, despite the song's "originality" and a "knack for writing unusual songs".
 Peter Jones of Record Mirror commented that despite being an "off-beat" single, he was disappointed and found parts of it square.
 He noted Stevens to be an "ideas man" rather than an instantly recognizable singer.
-One of few positive reviews came from Derek Johnson from the New Musical Express opined that the single retained "the cantering beat and rumbling busy backing" of his prior single, believing the arrangment to command "just as much attention as Cat himself".
+One of few positive reviews came from Derek Johnson from the New Musical Express opined that the single retained "the cantering beat and rumbling busy backing" of his prior single, believing the arrangement to command "just as much attention as Cat himself".
 Additionally, he found it catchier than "Kitty".